genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/02_authentication.md

 * **searchBase** is used to define the location(s) in the directory from which the LDAP search begins.
 Default: is a list with a single entry of `ou=temp,dc=temp`.
   * This is set by the `searchBases` function, and repeated `searchBase` function invocations within it.
 * **userGroups** is used to define the group(s) that the user will need to belong to in order to log in.
 Default: is an empty list.
-  * This is set by the `userGroups` function, and repeated `userGroip` function invocations within it.
+  * This is set by the `userGroups` function, and repeated `userGroup` function invocations within it.
 * **userPrefix** is used to add an optional prefix to every username received from login requests in your authentication server.
 Default: empty string.
 * **bindDn** is an optional, distinguished name which acts as a first LDAP login; it is normally required to perform a search.
 If this field is not specified, no bindings will be used.
 Default: `null`.
 * **bindPassword** is the password associated with the **bindDn** account.
 Default: `null`.